 - All employees are responsible for maintaining a safe workplace.

-- Asides physical violence, the policy should capture harassment and intimidation.
+- Asides from physical violence, the policy should capture harassment and intimidation.

 - It will show that the management will respond to all incidents at work.